Nerdy Boys, Fat Girls, and Access to Sex

 “We exist in a lookist culture that equates a woman’s attractiveness to her worth.” — Janet Mock

-So what is it that makes this form of gender role stress experienced by nerd boys and fat girls so painful?
+Why is the gender role stress experienced by nerd boys and fat girls so painful?
 Why does it matter?
-What is it about this stress that makes millionaires out of pick up artists and gurus promoting weight loss miracles?
+What about this stress makes millionaires out of pick up artists and gurus promoting weight loss miracles?

 They are poor.